 Commercial real estate loans are offered to real estate investors, developers and builders domiciled primarily in Bermuda and the Cayman Islands.
 To manage our credit exposure on such loans, the principal collateral is real estate held for commercial purposes and is supported by a registered mortgage.
 Cash flows from the properties, primarily from rental income, are generally supported by non-cancellable long-term leases to high quality international businesses.
 These cash flows are generally sufficient to service the loan.
-The portfolio increased by \$178.7 million to \$753.8 million at December 31, 2019 as a result of the ABN AMRO (Channel Islands) acquisition.
+The portfolio increased by \$6.4 million to \$760.2 million at December 31, 2020.

-Commercial loans outstanding as at December 31, 2019 were \$559.4 million, which represented an increase of \$16.9 million from the previous year.
+Commercial loans outstanding as at December 31, 2020 were \$520.2 million, which represented a decrease of \$39.1 million from the previous year as repayments exceeded new loan growth.